DevonH7/SENG300-I2/README.txt

   -Expect new weight on the electronic scale to be the addition of the weight of newly scanned item 3.Customer wishes to checkout (zhongmin)
-  -disable the scanner and keep checking the weight -ask how the customer willing to pay
+  -disable the scanner and keep checking the weight -check how the customer willing to pay
 4.Customer pays with a coin (Justin)
   -Coin slot observer to check if slot is open -Observe what coin inserted